Glyphosate weed killer

 Details of areas for treatment

-This is very weather dependant, as we won’t spray in the rain or in windy conditions.
+This is very weather dependent, as we won’t spray in the rain or in windy conditions.